Thousands join anti-government protest in Moldova

 Participants in the march called for the resignations of Sandu and Prime Minister Natalia Gavrilita’s government.

+Shor, sentenced in 2017 to 90 months in jail for fraud and money laundering (a ruling appealed but never re-judged), spoke by Skype to the protesters summoned by his party in front of the presidency in Chisinau, on September 18.

-"We have gathered here today to take on the future of this country.
-The people of the Republic of Moldova, who put those from PAS in office, have every right to hold them accountable,” said Dinu Turcanu of the Shor Party at the rally.
+Dinu Turcanu of the Shor Party addressed the rally in person, saying the crowd had gathered “to take on the future of this country.
+The people of the Republic of Moldova, who put those from PAS in office, have every right to hold them accountable.

 “The Republic of Moldova is in clinical death, and those who will revive it are the people who came here today.
 Moldova will regain its dignity.
 We have only one condition: Down with Maia Sandu!” added Turcanu, according to a party statement.